 Images spice up any write up and add to its appeal to readers.
-Modern writers, journalists and photographers from the top film schools refer to the World Wide Web as a content resource where they can have free access to copyright-free images for their writing projects.
+Modern writers, journalists and photographers around the globe, refer to the World Wide Web as a content resource where they can have free access to copyright-free images for their writing projects.
 These images are considered free content that has no legal restriction on a user’s right to copy, redistribute or modify.
 They are also called images in the public domain.

 But let's be clear.
 This does not mean that any image placed on the internet is free for use in the public domain.The owner or originator of the image must expressly clearly that this image is given to the public domain.

 In legalese speak, public domain images are creative or original works not protected under intellectual property laws.
 They are images whose copyrights have expired, or were never copyrighted.
 In other words, a public domain image assumes that the creator of the work has relinquished his work to the public or can no longer claim exclusive rights over it.
 The work is now owned by the public.
 Once an image enters the public domain, anyone can copy, manipulate, distribute, display or simply use it anyway he wants without legal encumbrances.
 To put it more bluntly, granting an image to the public domain is a total unconditional abandonment of all rights to the image.